mxpoliakov/MisSynth/experiments/baseline.md

 pip install -r requirements.txt
 ```
 ### Vector store
-Create JSON vector store based on scraped articles (web, pdf) from MISSCI test split.
-130 out of 154 articles were scraped and vectorized using [NeuML/pubmedbert-base-embeddings](https://huggingface.co/NeuML/pubmedbert-base-embeddings) with a chunk size of 512 and chunk overlap of 64.
+Create JSON vector store based on scraped articles (web, pdf) from MISSCI dev split.
+All 30 articles were scraped and vectorized using [NeuML/pubmedbert-base-embeddings](https://huggingface.co/NeuML/pubmedbert-base-embeddings) with a chunk size of 512 and chunk overlap of 64.
 ```bash
 python create_vector_store.py
 ```